 Intensive Week Fees: There are some additional costs associated with Intensive Weeks.
 Please visit TUITION and FEES for more Information.

 Housing: Lower prices have been negotiated at some of the hotels in the area.
-Please explore the Visitor Accommodation section of the website to make your own room arrangements for the week or contact the Academic Administrative Assistant.
+Please explore the Visitor Accommodation section of the website to make your own room arrangements for the week or contact the Academic Office.